fermmm/group-date/README.md

 ## Installing on your local computer (in case you are going to modify the project)

-1. Make sure you have Node.js installed at least version 8.10.0, if you don't have it download from nodejs.org or using NVM (Node Version Manager)
+1. Make sure the full path to this repo does not contain any spaces because that breaks gremlin database (the database that runs in local for development).

-2. For running the Gremlin database locally make sure you have Java installed, at least version 8 (or 1.8).
-To verify that Java is installed or which version you have, run the command ```java -version``` If you do not have it, install the [latest Java Development Kit (JDK) from Oracle](https://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) or  [OpenJDK](https://openjdk.java.net/)
+2. Make sure you have Java installed, at least version 8 (or 1.8).
+It's required to run gremlin database.
+To verify that Java is installed or which version you have, run the command ``java -version``.
+If you don't have it, install the [latest Java Development Kit (JDK) from Oracle](https://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) or  [OpenJDK](https://openjdk.java.net/)

-3. Run: ``npm install``
+3. Make sure you have Node.js installed at least version 8.10.0, if you don't have it download from nodejs.org or using NVM (Node Version Manager)

 4. Duplicate the file ``.env.example`` and rename it: ``.env``

+5. Run: ``npm install``

-5. **Optional**: To install a database visualizer application to use in local development run: ``npm run install-visualizer``
+6. **Optional**: To install a database visualizer application to use in local development run: ``npm run install-visualizer``

 That's all.
 To run the project keep reading.